imperva/dsfkit/modules/aws/sonar-upgrader/README.md

 #### Preflight validations:

-1. The target version is higher than the source version.
+1. The source and target versions are different.
 2. The source version is 4.10 or higher. (eDSF Kit requirement)
 3. The upgrade version hop is 1 or 2, e.g., upgrade from 4.10 to 4.12 is supported, and upgrade from 4.10 to 4.13 is not.
 (Sonar product requirement)
 4. There are at least 20GB of free space in the <installation-directory>/data directory.

 #### Postflight validations:

-1. After the upgrade, the Sonar version was changed as expected
+1. After the upgrade, the Sonar software version was changed as expected.

 ## Upgrade Order

 This module ensures a deterministic upgrade order.

 As required by the Sonar product, the DSF Hub is upgraded last after the Agentless Gateways.
+(Limitation: This constraint is enforced even if the DSF Hub being upgraded is not federated to the Agentless Gateways being upgraded)

 Among the Agentless Gateways, if more than one is specified, the upgrade order is as appears in the [main.tf](./main.tf) file in the _agentless_gws_ list.